Welcome to the

 The Heist Museum, a non-profit organization, is committed to improving the quality of life for our community through stories of art and culture while supporting healthier, stronger communities in Jacksonville.
 Directing the majority of our budget to housing and homelessness, in partnership with trusted organizations such as Habitat for Humanity.

-World’s Missing Priceless Stolen Paintings
+World’s Missing Priceless

 Replicas Now Showing